oxguy3/fedora-tips/google-chrome.md

-# Easily install Chrome on Fedora 22
+# Easily install Google Chrome on Fedora 22

 Getting Chrome should be one of the easiest tasks ever, but it's not.
 This document aims to fix that.

 ## Installing Chrome

-If you have [Fedy](https://satya164.github.io/fedy/) installed, you can use it to install Chrome.
+If you have [Fedy](https://satya164.github.io/fedy/) installed, you can just open it, find Google Chrome, and click Install.
 If you don't have Fedy, you can just paste this into your terminal (you don't need root):

 ```
 cat << EOF | sudo tee /etc/yum.repos.d/google-chrome.repo